During this time, Springer & Steinberg,P.C. is still available for your via phone and email consultations. Don’t hesitate to contact us today!

 - Pedestrian accidents involving children

 Pedestrians have specific rights and responsibilities under Colorado law.
 Colorado Revised Statutes § 42-4-802, for example, specifies that pedestrians have the right of way in crosswalks.
-If traffic control signals are absent or are not in working order, motorists must yield the right of way.
-These laws are in place to protect pedestrians from needless harm.
+If traffic control signals are absent or are not in working order, motorists must yield the right of way all the same.
+Laws like these examples are in place to protect pedestrians from reckless and negligent drivers.